“I love this spaghetti, but the pasta is a bit mushy.”

 You are trying to be honest and be balanced in your feedback.
 Unfortunately, your partner will generally lose sight of the first part of the phrase and focus on the negative aspect almost entirely.

 There are some psychological reasons we focus on the negative.
-(I will explain this in a later post).
+Watch my video “Why It’s Hard to See the Good In Our Partners” to understand the reasons.
 Your partner isn’t necessarily being ‘negative’ nor needing to see a therapist due to low self esteem.
 Your partner is just being human.

 It IS possible that both statements are true, though.
 Possibly the spaghetti is good and the pasta is mushy.